Case to open against ex-UBS trader in $2 billion fraud trial

-LONDON A British prosecutor will open the case on Friday against former UBS trader Kweku Adoboli, who is on trial accused of fraud and false accounting that cost the Swiss bank $2.25 billion (1.38 billion pounds).
+LONDON A British prosecutor will open the case on Friday against former UBS UBSN.VX trader Kweku Adoboli, who is on trial accused of fraud and false accounting that cost the Swiss bank $2.25 billion (1.39 billion pounds).

 UBS is not a party to the criminal trial, expected to last eight weeks at Southwark Crown Court in central London, but its Chief Executive Sergio Ermotti warned staff last week that the bank's culture and practices were likely to come under scrutiny.